Speech on Wildlife Facing Extinction

 Alarmingly, The Australian government’s Wildlife and Threatened Species Bushfire Recovery Expert Panel, found some highly threatened species faced “imminent risk of extinction” because almost all of their habitat had been destroyed.
 The list includes the Blue Mountains water skink, Pugh’s frog and the Kangaroo Island dunnart.
 The world-famous koala and the smoky mouse, had “substantial” sections destroyed and will need widespread intervention to help their recovery in the wild.

-See Also: Speech on Feminism
+See Also: Speech on Overpopulation

 The news is not all bad.
 Some environmental organizations have created success stories with their determination to help endangered species.
 Scientists in Ecuador have just managed to breed the Jambato frog, a native species once thought to have been extinct.
 Once seemingly everywhere in Ecuador’s capital and national parks, the species hadn’t been spotted since the late 1980 s.
 Suddenly, last year, scientists discovered a group of thee stub toad frogs.
 They were taken to the Jambatu Center for Amphibian Conservation in Quito, where the frogs were recently able to reproduce and lay eggs.
 Then they will be released back into the wild.
 Scientists blame climate change, pollution, and habitat destruction as main threats to the species.